railflow/railflow-pytest-plugin/README.md

 testrail_ids| IDs of test cases in TestRail.
 Should input as an array of integers, e.g.: [1,2,3] smart_failure_assignment| Array of TestRail users to automatically assign failed test cases.
 Should input as a string array, e.g.: ['aaa@test.com','bbb@test.com']

-These railflow markers can be either used in class level or function level.
+These attributes can be either used in class level or function level.

-  Function level Markers | Class level Markers
+  Function level attributes | Class level attributes
   --------------------------|-----------------------
   jira\_ids | case\_fields
   case\_fields | result\_fields